basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 On the phone, I aim for the smallest practical edits and initial implementations.
 Even on personal repos, I still open a PR—sometimes prompting alone gets me to a merge‑ready result.
-For open‑source with real users, I finish on the laptop with a careful review and any final edits.
+For open‑source with real users, I finish on the computer with a careful review and any final edits.

 ## 9. Lessons Learned and Caveats

 - **Network hiccups still matter.** Mosh hides most drops, but large git clones will stall on weak LTE.
 I queue those until I am on Wi-Fi.
-- **Keep shortcuts debuggable.** I log every transcription to `/var/log/agent-cli/transcriptions.log` so I can replay failures from a laptop.
+- **Keep shortcuts debuggable.** I log every transcription to `/var/log/agent-cli/transcriptions.log` so I can replay failures from a computer.
 - **Voice accuracy improves with context.** Feeding previous snippets into the Ollama rewrite step keeps variable names consistent.
 - **Beware of clipboard overwrites.** iOS allows only one clipboard at a time; I use Shortcuts automation to delay re-runs for five seconds so I have time to paste.
 - **Documentation helps future me.** Everything lives in my dotfiles (`configs/shortcuts/`, `configs/agent-cli/`).
 When I swap phones, I just re-run `./install`.